seirforindia/seirdistrictmodel/README.md

 python -m core.seir.py
 ```

-Once the model is successfully build it will upload cleaned data files to configured buckets.
+Once the model is successfully build it will upload  data files to configured buckets.

 ## How to run this app